Agents

 -

-Dynamic: New agents can self-register/deregister and be added to the system dynamically without requiring any changes to the running system.
+Dynamic Discovery: New agents can self-register/deregister and be discovered dynamically through broadcast messages without requiring changes to the running system.

 -